Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Nevada Sunrise completed two exploration holes at Neptune in March 2016.
 Borehole N-2016-1, drilled to 457.2 meters (1,500 feet) showed anomalous lithium in a grab sample of groundwater of 6.8 mg/l lithium at a depth of 438.9 meters (1,440 feet).

 In April 2017, Nevada Sunrise announced the commencement of a regional drilling program at Neptune, located in the southern Clayton Valley.
-Hole N-2017-1 was drilled to a depth of approximately 1,500 feet, about 75% of the interpreted target depth, but the hole was lost due to unstable ground conditions.
+Hole N-2017-1 was drilled to a depth of approximately 1,500 feet, about 75 percent of the interpreted target depth, but the hole was lost due to unstable ground conditions.
 As a result, no brines were encountered in the borehole.

 Aquarius consists of 90 unpatented placer claims totaling 1,800 acres (729 hectares) located in the Clayton Valley, approximately three miles (five kilometers) southwest of the Silver Peak mine.
 Nevada Sunrise owns a 100 percent interest in the property with no applicable royalties.

 Nevada Sunrise has received a permit from the BLM for a drill program of up to 10 boreholes to test for lithium brines at Aquarius.